-And, I get it.
-I really do.
-I mean, how awesome is it to know that you don’t have to set a schedule to repin your best work?
+How awesome is it to know that you don’t have to set a schedule to repin your best work?
 It gets done for you.

-INTRODUCING SMARTLOOP FROM TAILWIND
+SMART LOOP FROM TAILWIND

-The Smart Loop allows users to add their most popular pins to the looping schedule and Tailwind will continue to repin them over and over, until you remove the pin from the list.
+The Smart Loop allows users to add their most popular pins to the looping schedule, and Tailwind will continue to repin them over and over until you remove the pin from the list.